sharafian/evervault-experiment-enctool/README.md

 client-side encryption.

 Proof of concept for using client-side encryption without having to store a backup key on one's own servers.
+The json file output by the `keygen` command could be safely uploaded to servers as only the cage has permission to decrypt.

 ## Usage